paulmrg-461/vision_cex_backend/README.md

 FastAPI backend for real-time object detection and MJPEG video streaming.
 It supports two detection backends:

-- Ultralytics YOLO (PyTorch) — easy to get boxes immediately (CPU or CUDA if available)
+- Ultralytics YOLO (PyTorch) — supports YOLOv8 and YOLOv11 weights (CPU or CUDA if available)
 - ONNX Runtime — lightweight inference with pre-exported YOLO ONNX models

 The service provides endpoints to select the video source (file path or RTSP/HTTP URL) and a streaming endpoint that overlays bounding boxes and labels on each frame.